-Boston Terriers can be left alone for 4 to 6 hours a day, depending on personality and tolerance.
-Provide your dog with toys for their entertainment, a place to sleep, food and water.
-Also, adult Boston Terriers generally need to potty every 6 to 8 hours.
+Boston Terriers can be left alone for 4 to 6 hours a day, depending on age and tolerance.
+But, always provide toys for entertainment, a place to sleep, food and water.
+Boston Terriers should not be left alone for more than 8 hours.

-Let’s see how the Boston Terrier does by himself, for how long and how you can make it easier for your furry friend.
+In this article, you’ll discover the Boston Terrier’s typical predisposition to alone time, and how you can make it easier for your furry friend.

 Boston Terrier Home Alone